Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Introduction

 \begin{thm}[\cite{DBLP:conf/iwpec/ChitnisHK13}] The \scss problem admits a $2$-approximation in $3^k\polyn$ time. \end{thm}

 An obvious question now is whether the approximation ratio of this rather simple algorithm can be improved.
 Interestingly we are able to show that this is not the case.
-To the best of our knowledge, this is the \emph{first} example of a W[1]-hard problem having a parameterized approximation with non-trivial approximation factor (in this case $2$), which is also known to be tight!
+To the best of our knowledge, this is the first example of a problem with a tight parameterized approximation result with non-trivial approximation factor (in this case $2$), which also beats any approximation computable in polynomial time.

-\begin{thm} Under Gap-ETH, for any $\eps > 0$ and any computable function $f(k)$, there is no $f(k)\cdot n^{O(1)}$ time algorithm that computes a $(2-\eps)$-approximation for \scss. \end{thm}
+\begin{restatable}{thm}{thmlbapproxSCSS} Under Gap-ETH, for any $\eps > 0$ and any computable function $f(k)$, there is no $f(k)\cdot n^{O(1)}$ time algorithm that computes a $(2-\eps)$-approximation for \scss. \end{restatable}

+We remark that our reduction for \autoref{thm:lb-approx-SCSS} uses edge weights, which however can be polynomially bounded.
+As a consequence an instance can be further reduced in polynomial time by first scaling the edge weights to polynomially bounded integers, and then subdividing each edge $w$ times if its weight is $w$.
+This results in an equivalent unweighted instance, and thus the lower bound of \autoref{thm:lb-approx-SCSS} is also valid for unweighted instances of \scss.

-{\bf Bidirected inputs with strongly connected solutions.} In light of the above results for restricted cases of \dsn, what can be said about restricted cases of \scss?
-It is implicit in the work of \citet{DBLP:conf/soda/ChitnisHM14} that \scssP, i.e., the problem of computing the optimum strongly connected planar optimum, can be solved in $2^{O(k\log k)}\cdot n^{O(\sqrt{k})}$ time, while under ETH no $f(k)\cdot n^{o(\sqrt{k})}$ time algorithm is possible.
+\paragraph*{Bidirected inputs with strongly connected solutions.} In light of the above results for restricted cases of \dsn, what can be said about restricted cases of \scss?
+It is implicit in the work of \citet{DBLP:conf/soda/ChitnisHM14} that \scssP, i.e., the problem of computing a solution of cost at most that of the cheapest strongly connected planar solution, can be solved in $2^{O(k\log k)}\cdot n^{O(\sqrt{k})}$ time, while under ETH no $f(k)\cdot n^{o(\sqrt{k})}$ time algorithm is possible.
 Hence \scssP is slightly easier than \textsc{DSN}$_{\textsc{planar}}$ where the exponent of $n$ needs to be linear in $k$, as mentioned before.
 On the other hand, the \biscss problem turns out to be a lot easier to solve than \bidsn.
 This is implied by the next theorem, which stands in contrast to \autoref{thm:lb-approx-biDSN} and \autoref{thm:lb-biDSN}.